 The Black Friday wave is coming up fast.
 Follow these tips to get your email list prepared, and you should be on your way to your most successful holiday season yet! 👊

 P.S.
-If you're feeling a tiny bit overwhelmed about it all, we created this handy Holiday Planning Checklist to help you take a step back and visualize necessary prep tasks for all areas of your business.
+If you're feeling a tiny bit overwhelmed about it all, we created a handy Holiday Planning Checklist to help you take a step back and visualize necessary prep tasks for all areas of your business.